milenmk/laravel-simple-data-tables-and-forms/docs/tables/caching.md

 2. **Cache Selectively**: Cache expensive operations but don't cache everything.

-3. **Use Query Caching**: For read-heavy applications, consider using Laravel's query cache in addition to this package's caching.
+3. **Use Query Caching**: For read-heavy applications, consider using Laravel's query cache in addition to this package' s caching.

 4. **Monitor Cache Size**: Large caches can consume significant memory.
 Monitor your cache size and adjust as needed.